Locorotondo – Apulia’s prettiest village

 About Locorotondo

-Locorotondo is Puglia’s prettiest town, with a proudly conserved, easily-walkable center and a calm, laid-back atmosphere.
-There are no unique attractions to point out, but the town as a whole will be an unbelievable experience of traveling back to the past.
+Locorotondo is Puglia’s prettiest town, with a proudly conserved, easily walkable center and a calm, laid-back atmosphere.
+There are no unique attractions, but the city will give you an unbelievable experience of traveling back to the past.

 Its luminous white-washed walls and panoramic position recall Ostuni, the Citta’ Bianca.
 Still, in the middle of the Valle d’Itria, its location invites more comparisons with its UNESCO World Heritage Site neighbor, Alberobello.